Challenge Program Programa de Reto

 Lynnwood, WA 98036

-The current deadline to submit the 12-13 Challenge Program Referral (in six languages) is November 16, 2012.
-Tests will be held on December 8, 2012.
+The current deadline to submit the 13-14 Challenge Program Referral is November 21, 2013.
+NO referrals will be accepted after Nov.
+21. Tests will be held on December 7, 2013.

 Nominated students (current grades K-5) will be screened using the CogAT 6 (Cognitive Abilities Tests).
 The test administrators are trained to look for barriers to a true picture of a child's cognitive or creative ability, especially for the under-served or under-represented populations of our District.
 Barriers could be emerging English language, cultural background or any other factor that might distort the test.
 Notes will be made by the test administrator and shared with the Program Administrator.
 If there is a reason to believe that we need to look at this child's ability in some other way, the information will be reviewed by the Multi-Disciplinary Selection Committee.
-Students scoring above 90th percentile in at least one area (Verbal, Quantitative, Non-Verbal) of the CogAT will have their test scores reviewed by the Multi-Disciplinary Selection Committee to determine if placement in Challenge is appropriate.
+Students scoring above 90th percentile in at least one area (Verbal, Quantitative, Non-Verbal) of the CogAT will have their test scores reviewed/considered by the Multi-Disciplinary Selection Committee to determine if placement in Challenge is appropriate.
 All district assessment records, academic achievement data, parent and teacher referral information, plus any other pertinent information available will also be reviewed in the process.
 Students will not be affected in a negative way if there is a missing test score or other data.
 If there is need for more information, parents will be contacted.
+Having your student's test scores reviewed is not a guarantee that the student will qualify for the gifted/Challenge program.

 Please see link for specific information about the Cognitive Abilities Test.